 - 8.3.1 In accordance with the Environmental Impact Assessment (EIA) Regulations, this report has considered the application submission which includes the applicant's Environmental Statement (ES). - 8.3.2 EIA is a procedure used to assess the likely significant effects of a proposed development upon the environment.
 The conclusion of the EIA process results in the provision of an Environmental Statement by the applicant.
 The ES is required to provide the Local Planning Authority with sufficient information about the potential effects of the development before a decision is made on the planning application.
 The information contained in the ES must be taken into account in deciding whether to grant planning permission and reasons must be given. - 8.3.3 The ES includes a description of the current environmental conditions known as the baseline conditions, against which the likely significant environmental effects of the development are assessed both during construction and once completed.
 Each chapter of the ES states which effects are considered significant.
 In the case of the Welborne development the ES has been refreshed and updated during the consideration of the application.
-With the documents submitted in December 2020 the applicant provided an EIA Statement of Conformity which has reviewed the EIA work and concluded that the results, the environmental impact identified along with the proposed mitigation remain unchanged. - 8.3.4 As required by the EIA Regulations, the application and the associated ES has been publicised and consulted upon.
-Where necessary the relevant consultee responses have taken account of the relevant parts of the ES. - 8.3.5 The conclusions of the ES and the EIA Statement of Conformity submitted in December 2020 are noted and have been considered by Officers in the assessment of the application through this report.
+With the documents submitted in December 2020 the applicant provided an EIA Statement of Conformity which has reviewed the EIA work and concluded that the results, the environmental impact identified along with the proposed mitigation remain unchanged.
+The June 2021 amendments. to the application included a further Letter of Conformity which concludes that the findings of the Environmental Impact Assessment continue to hold true - 8.3.4 As required by the EIA Regulations, the application and the associated ES has been publicised and consulted upon.
+Where necessary the relevant consultees have been advised of the changes to the ES or where there have been Statements of Conformity submitted.
+The consultee responses have, therefore, taken account of the relevant parts of the ES. - 8.3.5 The conclusions of the ES and the two EIA Statements of Conformity submitted in December 2020 and June 2021 are noted and have been considered by Officers in the assessment of the application through this report.
 It is considered that the applicant has undertaken the EIA process appropriately and adequately.
 The use of planning conditions and legal agreement(s) can secure suitable mitigation measures where significant environmental impacts would otherwise occur.